-What Is a 1031 Exchange and How It Works?
+What Is a 1031 Exchange and How Does It Work?

 If you own investment property then you might know a little bit about a 1031 exchange.
 This is a portion of the tax code that helps investors in real estate defer taxes on their property and making it so you don’t have to immediately pay a hefty capital gains tax.